EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 >
 > How It Works
 >
-> When the retention policy is applied, Barman ignores incremental backups
+> When the retention policy is applied, Barman ignores block-level incremental backups
 > and focuses only on the status of the full backups.
 >
 > If the full backup is marked as KEEP:FULL, KEEP:STANDALONE, or VALID,
-> the status VALID is marked to all dependent incremental backups.
+> the status VALID is marked to all dependent block-level incremental backups.
-> If the full backup is marked as OBSOLETE, then all incremental backups
+> If the full backup is marked as OBSOLETE, then all block-level incremental backups
 > that depend on it will also be marked as OBSOLETE and removed.

 #### Scope